Spatio-Temporal Consistent Soft Sensor Modeling and Monitoring of Thermal Power Plants based on Physical Knowledge: Spatio-Temporal Consistent and Interpretable Modeling

-where $x$ is the input, $u$ is the unobserved state variables, and $y$ is the output. $\Phi(\cdot ),G(\cdot ),H(\cdot ),J(\cdot )$ are separately the nonlinear operators. $\theta$ is the parameter.
-All variables are vectors.
-Now, we can map the discrete-time state-space equation into STCIM.
-Assuming that the latent space $z$ of STCIM is the state variables at time $k-1$ and $k$ ($z_1=u(k)$, $z_2=u(k-1)$ and $z=[z_1,z_2]$) and the input and output of the STCIM are $x$ and $\hat{y}$, respectively.
-Then, the discrete state-space loss function of STCIM can be given by
+Now, we can map the discrete-time state-space equation into STCIM by defining the latent variables with state variables in Eq.~\eqref{eq:state space equations}.
+Assuming that the latent space $z$ of STCIM is the state variables at time $t-1$ and $t$ ($z_1=u(t)$, $z_2=u(t-1)$ and $z=[z_1,z_2]$) and the input and output of the STCIM are $x$ and $\hat{y}$, respectively.
+Then, the discrete state-space loss function can be given by

 where $\gamma$ is the weight coefficient.
+The discrete state-space loss function is used to constrain the latent variables to follow the state-space equations, i.e. the underlying laws of physics.
+By adding it to the MSE loss, we get the physics-informed interpretable latent space loss function, given by

-When the $\gamma=[\gamma_{1},\gamma_{2}] \to \infty $, the STCIM completely trusts the state-space model.
-In contrast, when the $\gamma=[\gamma_{1},\gamma_{2}] \to 0 $, the STCIM is a data-driven model without physical prior knowledge.
-By balancing the tendencies towards data-driven and physics-driven models, STCIM can achieve the trade-off in the loss function.
-According to Eq.~\eqref{eq:state space loss function}, the discrete state-space loss function consists of four sub-losses: 1) the MSE loss $L(y,\hat{y})$, 2) the parametric regularization of the model $R(\theta)$, 3) the output equations loss $\hat{y}-H(z_1,\theta_{3})-J(x,\theta_{4}$, 4) the state equation loss $z_1-\Phi(z_2,\theta_{1})-G(x,\theta_{2})$.
-Although the state variables are not measurable, the neural network will output the actual state variables because the latent space is constrained at both sub-losses 3 and 4, which provides physical properties.
+When $\gamma=[\gamma_{1},\gamma_{2}] \to \infty $, the STCIM completely trusts the state-space model.
+In contrast, when $\gamma=[\gamma_{1},\gamma_{2}] \to 0 $, the STCIM is a data-driven model without physical prior knowledge. {Assuming that the devices follow a unified non-linear model across different operating conditions, the optimal $\gamma$ is certain and determined by whether this model can be trusted,i.e., how simplified the state-space model is.} By balancing the tendencies towards data-driven and physics-driven models, STCIM can achieve the trade-off in the loss function.
+According to Eq.~\eqref{eq:physics-informed interpretable latent space loss function}, the physics-informed interpretable latent space loss function consists of four sub-losses: 1) the MSE loss $L(y,\hat{y})$, 2) the parametric regularization of the model $R(\theta)$, 3) the output equation loss $\hat{y}-H(z_1,\theta_{3})-J(x,\theta_{4}$, 4) the state equation loss $z_1-\Phi(z_2,\theta_{1})-G(x,\theta_{2})$.
+Although the state variables are not measurable, the neural network will output the actual state variables due to the latent space being constrained at both sub-losses 3 and 4, which provides physical properties.